-When news reports about the feud between House Speaker PantaleonAlvarez and Davao del Norte Rep. Antonio “Tonyboy” Floirendo Jr. was brought into open and was traced to the quarrel of the Davao lawmakers’ mistresses, my initial reaction to suggest that they be given a copy of Jullie Yap’s book, “Etiquette for Mistresses.”
+When news reports about the feud between House Speaker PantaleonAlvarez and Davao del Norte Rep. Antonio “Tonyboy” Floirendo Jr. was brought into open and was traced to the quarrel of the Davao lawmakers’ mistresses, my initial reaction was to suggest that they be given a copy of Jullie Yap’s book, “Etiquette for Mistresses.”

-Jennifer Vicencio (Alvarez’ mistress) and Cathy Binag (Floirendo’s mistress) area different breed of mistresses.
+Jennifer Vicencio (Alvarez’ mistress) and Cathy Binag (Floirendo’s mistress) are a different breed of mistresses.
 They quarrel over privileges they feel they are entitled to because of their partners’ government position.

 If we believe reports what happened at the Masskara Festival in Bacolod City, where the conflict reportedly sparked, it was over seats.
 One version said the seats reserved for Alvarez and his entourage were occupied by Floirendo and Binag.